 PQ, QS members can be thrown out of Quebec legislature for refusing to swear oath to King

-Refusing to swear an oath to the King is going to cost some Quebec MNAs their seat in the national assembly, according to a ruling from the Speaker of the legislature.
+Refusing to swear an oath to the King is going to cost some Quebec MNAs their seat in the national assembly after a ruling from the president of the legislature.

-The decision was delivered to the leaders of the Parti Québécois (PQ) and Québec solidaire (QS), whose combined 14 members have stood firm against the parliamentary tradition.
-During the swearing-in ceremony last month, members from the two parties -- who both advocate for Quebec to be a sovereign state -- pledged allegiance to the people of Quebec.
+The decision was delivered to the leaders of the Parti Québécois (PQ) and Québec solidaire (QS), whose members have stood firm against the parliamentary tradition.
+During the swearing-in ceremony last month, members pledged allegiance to the people of Quebec.

 In the last session of the Quebec legislature, members studied a bill that would abolish the pledge of allegiance or make it optional, but the proposed legislation died when the parliamentary session was dissolved.
 Paradis said since the matter was left unresolved, swearing an oath is mandatory according to the current rules.